Where to Stay in Ljubljana 2023 – 6 Best Areas

 Ljubljana Old Town, best places for first time

-Old Town is the best overall area to stay in Ljubljana for first-timers due to its prime location.
-Loated on the right bank of the Ljubljanica River, In the historic heart of Ljubljana, the Old Town is a charming medieval neighborhood with beautiful baroque buildings and narrow cobblestone streets.
+Old Town is the best overall area to stay in Ljubljana for first-timers Loated on the right bank of the Ljubljanica River, In the historic heart of Ljubljana, the Old Town is a charming medieval neighborhood with beautiful baroque buildings and narrow cobblestone streets.

 The star of the Old Town is Ljubljana Castle.
 Settled atop a hill overlooking the city center, you can walk or drive up to the castle along with one of several roads winding through the trees.

 Alternatively, hitch a ride on the funicular railway, taking in stunning views of the city from the glass-walled cable cars.
-Built in the 11th century, the beautiful castle has weathered centuries of tumultuous history.
-That history is displayed in permanent exhibits throughout the various wings of the castle.
+You can explore permanent exhibits throughout the various wings of the castle.
 There is also a lovely restaurant from which you can appreciate the hilltop city views.

-At the foot of the castle hill is Ljubljana Cathedral.
-Also known as the Cathedral of Saint Nicholas, the church was built in the early 18th century and features a blue dome and twin clock towers that loom over the surrounding buildings.
+At the foot of the castle hill is 18th century Ljubljana Cathedral, featuring a blue dome and twin clock towers.
 The interior is particularly ornate, with gilded moldings and intricate frescoes.

-You can also find a famous Baroque monument, Robba Fountain (also known as The Fountain of Three Carniolan Rivers) at the edge of the Mestni trg square.
+You can also find a famous Baroque Robba Fountain at the edge of the Mestni trg square.
 It was built between 1743 and 1751 by Francesco Robba, a Venetian-born sculptor and architect.

-Within walking distance to the Robba fountain, you will find Town Hall (known as Mestna hiša by locals).
+Within walking distance to the Robba fountain, you will find Town Hall.
 It was constructed by the master-builder Peter Bezlaj in the late 15th century.

 Old Town is packed with restaurants, bars, cafes, and shops that offer you plenty of opportunities to try traditional Slovenian food, buy souvenirs and Slovenian wine.